Marcin1990x/triathlon-training-management-ui/README.md

 Application development is in progress.

 To do:
- - use another relation database MySQL / PostgreSQL
+ - use relational database MySQL / PostgreSQL
- - dockerize application
- - finish UI
+ - create UI to reflect API functionality

 ## Backend repository
 https://github.com/Marcin1990x/triathlon-training-management-application